richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_SSIS.md

 ### Deploy and Execute SSIS Packages with Azure‑SSIS IR

-- Deploy your SSIS packages to the SSIS catalog (SSISDB) hosted on an Azure SQL Database or a SQL Managed Instance
+- Deploy your SSIS packages to the SSIS catalog (SSISDB) hosted on an Azure SQL Database
 - In Data Factory Studio, navigate to the "Author" tab and create a new pipeline
 - Drag the "Execute SSIS Package" activity onto the pipeline canvas
 - Configure the activity with the following settings: